safesploitOrg/doogle/README-refactored.md

 Enable HSTS at the TLS-terminating proxy or load balancer, not in the local HTTP container.

+## Rate Limiting

+Login and crawl POST requests are rate limited to prevent brute force and abuse.

+### How It Works

+Rate limiting is **IP-based** and uses a sliding time window stored in local files.

+For **login requests**: rate limit by `IP + username` (prevents brute force on a single account from a specific IP).

+For **crawl requests**: rate limit by `user ID` (authenticated) or `IP` (unauthenticated).

+Each attempt is recorded with a timestamp.
+Attempts older than the configured window are automatically pruned.
+If the number of recent attempts exceeds the limit, the request is rejected and the client is told how long to wait before retrying.

+### Caveats

+**Single-server deployments only**: Rate limiting uses file-based storage and does not work across multiple server instances.
+For distributed deployments, implement rate limiting at the reverse proxy layer or use a shared backend like Redis.

+**`$_SERVER['REMOTE_ADDR']` only**: Rate limiting does not parse `X-Forwarded-For`, `CF-Connecting-IP`, or other proxy headers.
+This is **secure by default** because it prevents IP spoofing through proxy headers.
+However, you must ensure your reverse proxy is properly configured to strip untrusted headers and set only the actual client IP in `REMOTE_ADDR`.
+If you are behind a load balancer or CDN that you control, configure it to forward the true client IP through the standard proxy chain.

+**Local development**: During local testing, ensure that requests are not being routed through unexpected proxies that might hide the real IP.

 ## Database And Migrations

 Fresh Docker databases are created from `doogle-tables-no-data.sql`.